Avangardum/AvangardumStyleConvention/Readme.md

 In any text files, line width should be no more than 120 characters.

 In any text files, there should be no trailing whitespaces.

+Any file should end with an empty line.